prdpjngd/prdpjngd/readme.md

 # Hi there! 👋 I'm Pradeep Jangid

 Welcome to my GitHub profile!
 I'm a passionate developer and tech enthusiast, always exploring new technologies and building exciting projects.
+With over 5 years of experience in Node.js and Python, I bring a wealth of knowledge to the table.
 Feel free to explore my repositories and connect with me through various platforms.

 ## 🚀 Connect with Me